Christine A. White, MD

 Dr. Gold was appointed President, Chief Executive Officer and a director in April 2010.
 He joined the Company with approximately 25 years of drug discovery and development experience, most recently as President and Chief Executive Officer of Prospect Therapeutics, a mid-stage oncology company.
 Prior to his tenure at Prospect, Dr. Gold was founder and Chief Scientific Officer of Favrille, where he was an integral member of a team that raised more than $200 million to advance the company's lead oncology candidate through a pivotal Phase III clinical trial.
 He currently serves on the Board of Trustees of the Hope Funds for Cancer Research.
 Dr. Gold's academic qualifications include Postdoctoral Fellowships at the Dana-Farber Cancer Institute, at the Harvard School of Medicine and the Massachusetts Institute of Technology, Center for Cancer Research.
 He holds a Ph.D. in Pathology/Immunology from Tufts University, Boston and a B.A. in Biology from the University of California Los Angeles.

 Dr. Reynolds was appointed as a director in February 2013.
-He served as Chief Medical Officer of Seattle Genetics from March 2007 until his retirement in February 2013.
+He is President of Two Paddles Consulting LLC since December 2013, providing consulting services to biotechnology companies.
+Dr. Reynolds currently serves as an independent director of Trillium Therapeutics Inc., a public company listed on the Toronto Stock Exchange, since March 2014.
+Previosly, he served as Chief Medical Officer of Seattle Genetics from March 2007 until his retirement in February 2013.
 While at Seattle Genetics, he was responsible for building and leading an integrated clinical development, regulatory and medical affairs organization, highlighted by the development and approval of ADCETRIS®.
 From 2002 to 2007, Dr. Reynolds served at ZymoGenetics (acquired by Bristol-Myers Squibb in 2010), most recently as Vice President, Medical Affairs, where he oversaw the clinical development and regulatory filing of RECOTHROM®.
 Previously, he was Vice President, Clinical Affairs at Targeted Genetics, and before that was at Somatix Therapy (acquired by Cell Genesys in 1997).
 Dr. Reynolds received his M.D. and Ph.D. in Biophysics from Stanford University and a B.A. in Chemistry from Dartmouth College.